Rosé's net worth: Everything to know about the BLACKPINK star's luxury portfolio

 Frequently Asked Questions (FAQs)

-Answer: Rosé's net worth is USD 20 million as of 2023, according to Celebrity Net Worth.
+Answer: Rosé's net worth is USD 20 million (INR 165 crore approx.) as of 2023, according to Celebrity Net Worth.